martingadea/codebase-jkonet-star/docs/guide.rst

    python train.py --solver jkonet-star-potential --dataset potential_styblinski_tang_internal_none_beta_0.0_interaction_none_dt_0.01_T_5_dim_2_N_1000_gmm_10_seed_0

-Training All Models on All Data for the Paper
+Training All Models on All Synthetic Data for the Paper
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The following script trains all models on all the data generated: